citynorman/pos-sample/README.md

 1) link the table to read data from api using async calls (see API usage below). make sure to include authorization header

-3) add sorting, filtering, pagination to table (like this http://ng-table.com/#/loading/demo-external-array)
+2) add sorting, filtering, pagination to table

-2) allow user to accept an order from the order list, PATCH to update order status (see API usage below) and show updated status in table
+3) allow user to accept orders from the order list (one at a time), PATCH to update order status (see API usage below, make sure to include authorization header) and show updated status in table

 # api usage
 python api-freelance.py